MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 Job Status: job has successfully run
 ```

-To wait until the job is completed and return the results, run:
+To wait until the job is complete and return the results, run:

 ```python
 result = job.result()